Student pilots are often confused about whether they need an iPad for flying.

 Usually, a student pilot, once he gets their first solo, becomes familiar with all the tasks inside the cockpit.
 Likewise, your first solo flight will boost your confidence in flying.

-All the tasks that seemed baffling in the beginning will become a lot easier then.
+All the tasks that seemed baffling initially will become a lot easier then.

 Aviate, navigate using visual reference, and communicate with air traffic will not be so difficult for you now.

 Right at this stage, a student pilot can buy an iPad.

 Why is the iPad useful for student pilots after receiving their first solo?

-By now, the student pilot is familiar with the airspace and learned a few things about actual flying.
+By now, the student pilot is familiar with the airspace and has learned a few things about actual flying.

 The iPad, at this stage, will be a lot less distracting for the student pilots.

 Additionally, you will have to fly cross country legs to fulfill a private pilot license application requirements after you get solo.

 Having an iPad to fly cross-country flights will be a considerable remedy.
 As you are now used to multitasking and conducting safe flights.
 Thus, you will not be distracted by the iPad easily.

-Flying several times to the same airport is the right time to introduce an iPad in your flights.
+Flying several times to the same airport is the right time to introduce an iPad to your flights.